lastwall-public/RISC/README.md

 See [Integration] (Integration.md) for details of accessing the API from a server-side module.

-## API Key

-The API Key shall be provided by email.

-## Authorisation Token

-The Authorisation token shall be provided by email.

 ## RISC Script

 ### URL for RISC Script